 The role of the Mission and Outreach Committee is to lead and empower the people of St. Giles in opportunities to respond as a Christian force to the needs of the community and the world.
 We do this by informing the congregation of needs that have come to our attention within the community and around the world.
 We engage the congregation in ministry of active Christian service through specific projects, locally and globally.
 Within our local community, St. Giles donates food, labour and financial help to local community food assistance organizations, such as The Inn of the Good Shepherd.
 Help is always welcome to prepare food for the Inn on our scheduled days.
 A food collection bin is available at the church for dropping off non-perishable food and hygiene items.
 At Christmas we fill hampers of food and gifts for families within Sarnia.
-St. Giles contributes financially and has representation on the Board of Directors of NeighbourLink, a cooperative effort of Sarnia churches for individuals and families who need assistance with everyday items or services.
 Worldwide, St. Giles supports Presbyterian World Service & Development, the official development and relief agency of the Presbyterian Church in Canada.
-Families and individuals in St. Giles support the education of eight children at Dr. Graham’s Homes in Kalimpong, India.
+Families and individuals in St. Giles support the education of children at Dr. Graham’s Homes in Kalimpong, India.
 We also financially support the Canadian Foodgrains Bank, a Christian food aid and development organization.
 Help is always needed to prepare food and bake for the Inn of the Good Shepherd.
-Contact Felicity B. at the church for more information.
-Donations to any of the organizations are always welcome.
-Just go to their websites to find out more about them and to make a donation.
+Donations are always welcome.

 As a service to members, there is a group that serves luncheons following a funeral at the request of the family.
 Receptions for people celebrating special anniversaries and birthdays are also provided on request.
 In times of celebration or times of illness, our members are not forgotten.